cosmos/sdk-tutorials/academy/cosmjs-checkers-sections/cosmjs-objects.md

 </CodeGroup>

-At a later stage you will add Checkers as an extension to Stargate, but you can define your Checkers extension immediately.
+At a later stage, you will add checkers as an extension to Stargate, but you can define your checkers extension immediately.
 The `canPlay` query could make use of better types for player and position.
 Start by declaring them in `client/src/checkers/player.ts`:

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/stargate/src/types/checkers/player.ts#L1-L6]
 export type Player = "b" | "r"